 “It was a memorable experience visiting Cosprop.
 A visual treat to see the dressmakers at work, the fitting rooms and the intricate costumes.
 All in all it was very inspiring.
 We delivered hundreds of period and unusual garments, in all shapes, colours, styles.
 So it was great to give them a hand unpacking and hanging!” – Sam Collins, Sustainability Assistant, CAMA

-We dropped off a wapping 14 large boxes, totalling over 9 tonnes of period costumes and mixed accessories.
-By avoiding landfill or recycling the production avoided approximately 4,000 kgCO2e!
+We dropped off 14 large boxes, totalling over 9 tonnes of period costumes and mixed accessories.
+By avoiding the destruction of these props and sending the materials to landfill the production reduced their footprint by approximately 3,500 kgCO2e!